Akshay's Corner

 An experimental re-implementation of a few NumPy features in Python.

-Beyond these, I've had the opportunity to speak at tech meetups and conferences, sharing insights on my projects, AI, Open Science, and the inner workings of numerical computing frameworks.
+Beyond these, I've had the opportunity to speak at a few tech meetups and conferences, sharing insights on my projects, my thoughts on AI, Open Source, and the inner workings of some frameworks.

 Teaching philosophy

-I wholeheartedly believe that true mastery comes from sharing knowledge.
-Whether it is breaking down complex machine learning algorithms or explaining the nuances of software design, I find joy in making technical concepts relatable and easy to grasp.
+Personally, I believe that "true" mastery of something comes from sharing knowledge and learning from mistakes and past experiences.
+Whether it is breaking down complex machine learning algorithms or explaining the nuances of software design patterns, I find joy in making these technical ideas relatable and easy to grasp.

-Early in my software engineering career, I heard a quote from Richard Feynman.
+Early in my software engineering career, I came across a quote:

 If you want to master something, teach it.

 And I absolutely fell in love with this idea.
-Soon I realised you really can't call yourself an SME (Subject-matter expert) until you can teach it to those who likely know nothing about it (or very little), and are willing to entertain questions from people learning at that initial frame of reference.
+Soon, I realised you really can't really call yourself an SME (Subject-matter expert) until you can teach a concept to those who barely know anything about it (or very little), and are willing to entertain questions at that initial frame of reference.

 Thus began my journey into teaching.

-Although my approach of mentoring has evolved over the past few years, adapting to the needs of my environment, students/mentees, and time which is why I've this website.
+Although my approach to mentoring has changed and evolved over the past few years, adapting to the needs of my environment, my students/mentees, the time, and my position, when asked for any help, I created this website.
 This website is more than my portfolio; it's a living project where I'd like the technology and education to grow together.

-Ultimately, my goal is to use this corner to bridge the gap between collaboration and education, building tools, and sharing ideas.
+Ultimately, my goal is to use this corner to bridge the gap between education, collaboration, building tools, and sharing ideas.

 Let's connect